sparklemotion/nokogiri/ROADMAP.md

 ## Encoding

 We have a lot of issues open around encoding.
-Is this really an issue?
+How bad are things?
-Somebody who knows something about encoding, and cares, should point this one.
+Would it help if we deprecated support for Ruby 1.8.7?
+Somebody who knows encoding well should head this up.

 * Extract EncodingReader as a real object that can be injected https://groups.google.com/forum/#!msg/nokogiri-talk/arJeAtMqvkg/tGihB-iBRSAJ